That’s how may hours of video are watched on Facebook every day.

-Even better, if your videos are broken down into more specific categories, you can study each one of them individually and find out which content interests your users the most.
+Better yet, if your videos are broken down into more specific categories, you can study each one of them individually and find out which content interests your users the most.
 If any ads appear at any point of the video, you can also use their completion rates to measure the effectiveness of your video.

 How do people interact with the video and its content?

-Here, the kind of interactions you want to measure is entirely up to you.
-However, it’s more advisable to use metrics like video rewatches, player, resizing, and other such metrics over social media analytics.
-There’s no harm in using them if you’re confident they won’t break anything in your final report.
+Here, the kind of interactions you want to measure are entirely up to you.
+However, it’s advisable to use metrics like video rewatches, player-related actions, resizing, and other such metrics over social media analytics.
+There’s no harm in using them if you’re confident they won’t disrupt your final report.

 Create segments of your videos using collected metrics

-This information can then be integrated into various forms of marketing campaigns such as paid advertising and social media outlets to bring in potential clients to your site.
+This information can then be integrated into various forms of marketing campaigns, such as paid advertising and social media outlets to bring in potential clients to your site.
 The video completion metric can be used to specifically target users who have completed about ¾ of the content or more.
 Various channels can then be tested, and whichever works for specific people can be used to increase eventual conversion rates.
-Once a user makes a purchase, the channel should be adapted accordingly.
+Once a user completes a purchase, the channel should be adapted accordingly.

 This should be the beginning of how you properly use these metrics.
 Several strategies can be adopted, each of which has different implications.
 It’s up to you, the marketer, to understand how specific video content fits together with your target audience, and which kind of videos work best (i.e. have the highest engagement and conversion rates).